antondavidouski/YINSH/README.md

 # YINSH
 A website to play the board game YINSH with an AI player.

-Work in progress.
+See the current deployment of the project <a href = 'https://antondavidouski.github.io/YINSH/website/index.html' alt = 'here'>. **Work in progress**

 <h2> How to play YINSH
 <h2>